 "Log lunch retroactively"

-- Use the Log Time Entry intent
+- Use the Log Past Task action (Pro)

 Run this Shortcut as a manual action at the end of the day if you forgot to pause.